 Does Shareholder Litigation Risk Cause Public Firms to Delist?
 Evidence From Securities Class Action Lawsuits

-This paper examines whether shareholder litigation contributes to the decline in the number of U.S. stock market listings.
-We find that higher litigation risk induces firms to delist.
-We establish causality using two exogenous shocks to ex-ante litigation risk, including federal judge ideology and an influential judicial precedent.
-We find that the effect is at least partially driven by indirect costs of litigation and that being private can significantly reduce the threat of litigation.
-The results suggest that mitigating excessive litigation costs for public firms is crucial to ensure the continued vibrancy of the U.S. stock market.
+Using three exogenous shocks to ex ante litigation risk, including federal judge ideology and two influential judicial precedents, we find that lower shareholder litigation risk reduces a firm’s propensity to delist from the U.S. stock markets.
+The effect is at least partially driven by indirect costs of litigation and that being a private firm can significantly reduce the threat of litigation.
+Overall, the results suggest that mitigating excessive litigation costs for public firms is crucial to ensure the continued vibrancy of the U.S. stock market.

 Keywords: Shareholder litigation, Securities class action lawsuit, Stock market listing, Delisting